-Integrative medicine makes use of both conventional and alternative therapies for your child.
-The integrative approach is guided by a doctor.
-It’s best to find a medical doctor who specializes in integrative medicine.
-This specialist will work closely with you to consider what care your child needs and help you find safe treatments that are known to work.
-They will also work with your child’s other care providers.
-Natural healing or less invasive actions will be used when possible.
+Integrative medicine makes use of both conventional and alternative therapies to provide a holistic approach to your child’s health.
+The integrative approach addresses your child’s physical and mental health, social life, and home life.
+The Integrative Medicine specialist and your child’s healthcare provider will work closely with you to consider what care your child needs and help you find safe treatments.
+Natural healing or less invasive practices will be used when possible.
 The goal is to heal your whole child long-term, not just treat one problem.

 Integrative medicine can be used to treat simple conditions as well as complex diseases.
 Your child might be treated using:

 - Natural products like melatonin and probiotics

 - Relaxation techniques to help manage stress or pain

 On top of treating your child’s illness, this approach can help with side effects of other treatments.
 Your doctor might suggest:

 - Massage to ease pain